mirams/PyHillFit/README.md

 ## Crumb dataset

 We have made a .csv file of the [Crumb et al.](http://dx.doi.org/10.1016/j.vascn.2016.03.009) dataset, which is available in the `data` folder, together with some example python scripts for reading it.
+You can fit your own data by putting them into a similar format to this `.csv` file.
+Note that doses/concentrations should be given in microMolar.

 ## Running PyHillFit